TO THOSE OF YOU WHO HAVE MADE A DONATION TO THE UNITED WAY OF JOHNSON & WASHINGTON COUNTIES CAMPAIGN FOR THE COMMON GOOD!

 While these are ambitious goals, there are many ways you can help achieve them:

-· Giving your financial support to United Way of Johnson County, whether you are able to donate $10, $100 or $1,000, your gift supports programs, services and initiatives that are an investment in improving education, income stability and health in our community.
+· Giving your financial support to United Way of Johnson & Washington Counties, whether you are able to donate $10, $100 or $1,000, your gift supports programs, services and initiatives that are an investment in improving education, income stability and health in our community.

 · Advocating for education, financial stability, and health in our community can happen any time you encourage healthy eating and exercise; speak out on these issues to friends and family members; or write a letter to the editor or to a local elected official, state legislator, congressman or senator.